nju33/node-conoha/README.md

   deleteContainer    Delete Container
-  containerUpload    Upload to the Container containerDownload  Download form the Container containerDelete    Delete to item in Container containerPublish   Publish to item in Container
+  containerUpload    Upload to the Container containerDownload  Download form the Container containerDelete    Delete item in Container containerPublish   Publish to item in Container

 Options